NEXT UP ON this.

 Deactivate old accounts you no longer use and consider taking down entire active accounts if they’re especially problematic.
 As for what’s left, make use of privacy settings or switch to an alias to keep content private.
 ‘Lots of people use aliases for their account names that only their friends know about, and that’s a fantastic idea,’ says Monaghan.

-For accounts you decide to keep public, take time to go through old posts thoroughly and delete anything you’re worried could ring alarm bells among employers, including grumpy rants, shares from dodgy sites and questionable photos.
+For accounts you decide to keep public, take time to go through old posts thoroughly and delete anything you’re worried could ring alarm bells among employers, including grumpy rants, shares from dodgy sites, questionable photos, and inappropriate TikTok videos.
 We’re not going to lie – this part may take some time!

 A clean online image involves adding positive content just as much as deleting inappropriate content.
 ‘Make sure there’s content out there that reflects you in a positive way because not having anything is just as much a red flag for employers as having inappropriate content,’ Monaghan says.